 Drill vs. Hammer Drill

-But there are other differences.
-Rotary drills have a less pronounced chuck because there is no hammer action to add extra size.
-Also, rotary drills tend to be smaller and lighter than hammer drills.
-This makes them a great choice when you have limited space to work.
+However, there are some other differences.
+Rotary drills have a less pronounced chuck as there is no hammer action to take up extra space.
+They tend to be smaller and lighter than hammer drills.
+This makes them a better choice for working in tight spaces.
+As they have fewer components, they are also usually cheaper.

-Finally, there is the combi drill, an amalgamation of the hammer drill and the standard drill.
-Most drills sold in home improvement stores are of this variety because they are ideal for the DIY community and everyday use.
+Finally, the combi drill is an amalgamation of the hammer drill and the standard rotary drill.
+Many drills sold in home improvement stores are combi drills as their versatility makes them ideal for the DIY community.
+A good combi drill will be able to complete the vast majority of drilling tasks in your home.

 Can You Use a Hammer Drill as a Regular Drill?